Ronaldo can be the best in the world...Queiroz

 Given the maturity Ronaldo has shown in responding to the taunts of opposition crowds in the Premiership this season, Queiroz is not anticipating a repeat of the youngster's petulant behaviour on his previous visit to Lisbon.

-On the contrary, he thinks the Madeira-born star can use Tuesday's
+On the contrary, he thinks the Madeira-born star can use Tuesday's game as an opportunity to correct a few things.

 "In the few months since the World Cup, Cristiano has grown up and matured fantastically," he said.